ppy/osu-wiki/news/2023/2023-01-06-osumonthly-6.md

 #### twenty one pilots - Heathens (Magnetude Bootleg) mapped by funny - osu!monthly Mapping Team's favourite

 It's a collab we've been waiting for a long time, and they sure didn't disappoint us!
-Some of the best tech mappers, including ::0ppInOsu::{ user=12551840 }, [-Doodle](https://osu.ppy.sh/users/12337329), ::enryotoki::{ user=10639122 }, [funny](https://osu.ppy.sh/users/8473573), ::Halgoh::{ user=4109923 }, [Rorupan L9](https://osu.ppy.sh/users/9471638), ::Sharu::{ user=5597639 } and [Xarr](https://osu.ppy.sh/users/7262065), gathered around [twenty one pilots - Heathens (Magnetude Bootleg)](https://osu.ppy.sh/beatmapsets/1851103) to show us once again what they are capable of.
+Some of the best tech mappers, including ::0ppInOsu::{ user=12551840 }, ::-Doodle::{ user=12337329 }, ::enryotoki::{ user=10639122 }, ::funny::{ user=8473573 }, ::Halgoh::{ user=4109923 }, ::Rorupan L9::{ user=9471638 }, ::Sharu::{ user=5597639 } and ::Xarr::{ user=7262065 }, gathered around [twenty one pilots - Heathens (Magnetude Bootleg)](https://osu.ppy.sh/beatmapsets/1851103) to show us once again what they are capable of.
 With a lively and rhythmic song, wonderfully represented by complex yet organised sliders, and a storyboard that just adds another dimension to the map, this collab definitely caught our eye!

 #### Various Artists - Song Compilation V mapped by Sotarks - Bonus

 If you know a little bit about ::Sotarks::{ user=4452992 }, you should know that he sometimes makes songs compilations.
 He has recently launched his [Songs Compilation V](https://osu.ppy.sh/beatmapsets/1892585), but this time with a different theme, memes.
-With guest difficulties by ::Akitoshi::{ user=4754771 }, [Elinor](https://osu.ppy.sh/users/5419324), ::Nymphe::{ user=10507407 }, [Pepekcz](https://osu.ppy.sh/users/7784933) and ::Reform::{ user=3723568 }, Sotarks has linked fun, thanks to the songs, and seriousness, through its always excellent mapping, in a set completed by a beautiful storyboard made by ::PoNo::{ user=4610047 } that accompanies us throughout this journey to remind us of the memes through time.
+With guest difficulties by ::Akitoshi::{ user=4754771 }, ::Elinor::{ user=5419324 }, ::Nymphe::{ user=10507407 }, ::Pepekcz::{ user=7784933 } and ::Reform::{ user=3723568 }, Sotarks has linked fun, thanks to the songs, and seriousness, through its always excellent mapping, in a set completed by a beautiful storyboard made by ::PoNo::{ user=4610047 } that accompanies us throughout this journey to remind us of the memes through time.

 ### Mapper Highlight